Table of Contents

-If you are uploading products, there is a field in the CSV template in our Product CSV Uploads guide that allows you to enter the SKU.
+For CSV-Uploads: There is a field in the CSV template in our Product CSV Uploads guide that allows you to enter the SKU.
 This will ensure that your products successfully upload with the right SKU and pricing/inventory attached to them.
 If you have any questions about the impact of this, contact support.

-If you are using a platform to sync your products to Convictional, we recommend that you setup SKUs in that platform.
+For Integrated Platforms: If you are using a platform to sync your products to Convictional, we recommend that you setup SKUs in that platform.
 Shopify, for example, has a similar field for setting up the SKU for each of your products.
 You can even bulk update them, so it’s pretty easy to do once you decide what you want to use.

 How We Use SKUs